MakeWay

 Comments added by the Charity:

 MakeWay is committed to long-term and responsive solutions that support nature and communities thriving together.
-As an intermediary, MakeWay receives programmatic funding to be allocated over multiple years.
-The “funding reserves” include $28M in donor advised funds and the majority of the remainder is restricted for future programmatic activities, not for organizational operations.
+As an intermediary, MakeWay receives programmatic funding that we must allocate over multiple years.
+The “funding reserves” noted above include $36M in community and donor-advised funds and much of the remaining funds are restricted to future programmatic activities, not organizational operations.
+A list of our advised funds is publicly available on our website.
+All grants from advised funds are posted quarterly to our website grants listing, which includes grant amounts, grantee names, and grant purposes.

 Charity Contact